sguox002/leetcode/leetcode-all.md

 - list is the base for hash table.
 - cycle detection
 - traversal

+<<-708	Insert into a Sorted Circular Linked List    		32.2%	Medium
+- empty list
+- traverse and find a proper position with prev<val<=cur.
+- all are equal and not=target, insert anywhere.
+->>

+<<-725	Split Linked List in Parts    		52.6%	Medium
+split the list into k consecutive parts.
+K could be larger than number of nodes.
+->>

 <<-817	Linked List Components    		57.4%	Medium
 given a linked list of unique numbers and a subset. return the number of connected groups. hashset and do traversal.